Masters of Educational Technology and Applied Learning Sciences: Program Overview

 More information can be found in our student handbook.

-The curriculum is an outgrowth of the extensive research conducted by the National Science Foundation’s Science of Learning Center, LearnLab, in which more than 200 researchers produced more than 1,900 publications and talks as well as over 350 classroom studies.
-Our partners have employed our research at several companies including Kaplan, LightSide Labs, Mathify, Acrobatiq, Carnegie Speech and others.
+The curriculum is an outgrowth of the extensive research conducted by the National Science Foundation’s Science of Learning Center, LearnLab, in which more than 200 researchers produced more than 2,000 publications and talks as well as over 360 classroom studies from 2004 through 2015.
+LearnLab partners have employed our research at their own organizations including Kaplan, LightSide Labs, Playpower Labs, Acrobatiq, Carnegie Speech and many others.

 Carnegie Mellon is known by the software and technical industries for its interdisciplinary nature, rigor and deep knowledge in learning science, human-computer interaction, psychology, design and computer science.